nushell-prophet/numd/README.md

 ╰──────────────────────┴───────────────────────────────────╯
 ```

-Also, the `--diff` param can be used to display the diff of changes.
+Also, the `--diff` flag can be used to display the diff of changes.

 ```nushell indent-output
 numd run examples/1_simple_markdown/simple_markdown_with_no_output.md --diff --no-save --no-info